Free Initial Assessment

 Making a will

-Our Private Client team has a wealth of experience in will writing.
-We make the process fast, straightforward and hassle-free.
-You will be able to relax knowing that you’ve planned for whatever the future may bring.
+Our wills and probate solicitors have a wealth of experience in will writing.
+We make the process fast, straightforward and hassle-free – letting you relax knowing that you’ve planned for whatever the future may bring.

 What is a will?

 A will is a legal document in which you specify what you would like to happen to your estate (everything you own) after you pass away.
-You can also appoint guardians for any young children.
-Every adult should make a will because it is the best way to protect our loved ones.
+You can also appoint guardians for any young children in your will, ensuring they are looked after.

-In your will, you can also share other things that are important to you.
-For example, you might talk about your funeral plans or what you would like to happen to any pets.
+In your will, you can also share other things that are important to you, such as funeral plans or what you would like to happen to any pets.

 Why use a solicitor to make a will?

-You do not have to use a solicitor to make a will, but it is advisable.
-Any mistakes in a will can make it invalid or open to challenge after you pass away.
+It is advisable to use a solicitor when creating a will because any mistakes in a will can make it invalid or open to challenge after you pass away.
+Some benefits include:

 • We will make sure you consider all possible eventualities that might affect what you include in your own will.